GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/thermoPoromechanics/nonLinearThermalOedometric/Example.rst

   inputFiles/thermoPoromechanics/ThermoElasticOedometric_LinearTEC_smoke.xml

-In this example, we would focus our attention on the ``Constitutive`` and ``FieldSpecifications`` tags.
+In this example, we explain the ``Constitutive`` and ``FieldSpecifications`` tags.

 -----------------------------------------------------------
 Constitutive
 -----------------------------------------------------------

-The thermo-elastic properties are defined in the following xml block:
+The thermoelastic properties are defined in the following xml block:

 .. literalinclude:: ../../../../../../../inputFiles/thermoPoromechanics/ThermoElasticOedometric_base.xml
   :language: xml